VinodkumarGorle/Object-Detection-ML/README.md

-# 🖼️ Image Classification API using ResNet18 and Flask
+# 🖼️ Image Classification API using Flask

 This is a simple Flask-based REST API for image classification using a pretrained ResNet18 model from PyTorch.
 The API accepts an input image and returns the top predicted object class based on the ImageNet dataset.